nonplayer/OldSchoolCharGen/README.md

 1. Level Maximums for non-humans
 2. Attribute minimums for classes
-3. ...I forgot the third one because I am drinking currently but I know it's important and I'll get back here when I remember.
+3. Attack Roll Matrices

 As such, I'm not guaranteeing compatibility with systems that enforce these things.
 Even with Dark Dungeons and Blood & Treasure, I've chosen to allow characters that don't 100% meet class stat minimums.
+And any future system that I import will be brought over converted to a simple adjusted Base Attack Roll Modifier display.

 This also means that should I ever decide to let this app create characters of higher levels, I won't be adapting this to account for systems which limit the advancement of the non-human classes.